 While consumers love homemade bread, some are not fond of the texture of bread baked in a machine and often overlook the convenience that a bread maker can provide, when it comes to making bread.
 On the dough setting, the machine does all the work of kneading and allowing it to go through the initial rise and rest periods.
 This not only saves time but also creates less of a baking mess.
 You can make pizza dough, sweet dough, and basic dough for cinnamon buns, just to name a few options, by using the dough setting and a basic white bread recipe.

 Starting a bread in a bread machine and finishing it in the oven renders great results with less effort overall than kneading by hand.
 When the dough cycle ends, you shape it and allow it to rise for the second time.
 Then bake in the oven as per your recipe.
 Using a bread maker for even a part of the bread process allows you to focus on other household chores or meal tasks, while the dough cycle is operating.
 So in a sense, it allows you to multi-task.

 Bread Makers Vary in Function

 Bread makers vary in function with some having more than basic bread cycles.
-Although more expensive, some bread machines have jam, dessert loaves, sweet dough, gluten-free and cake cycles which makes them versatile kitchen appliances.
-If you need inspiration for ways to use your bread machine, check out a few recipe books, you'll get lots of ideas.
-You certainly could make bread the traditional way, without a bread maker, but this machine is convenient, saving on clean-up as well as prep time.
+Although more expensive, some bread machines have jam, dessert loaves, sweet dough, gluten-free, and cake cycles that make them versatile kitchen appliances.
+If you need inspiration for ways to use your bread machine, check out a few recipe books to give you lots of ideas.
+You certainly could make bread the traditional way without a bread maker, but this machine is convenient, saving on clean-up as well as prep time.